 After 8 weeks, 13 of the wormwood takers (65%) were in “almost complete remission.”
 None of the people taking the placebo went into remission.

 Wormwood contains a compound called thujone.
 The major types are called alpha and beta thujone.
 Thujone is a ketone and may interfere with GABA (gamma butyric acid) in the nervous system.
-In laboratory animals, alpha thujone has caused seizures /convolutions and rhabdomyolysis although the dose the cause this in humans is not known.
+In laboratory animals, alpha thujone has caused seizures /convolutions and rhabdomyolysis although the dose that causes this in humans is not known.
 Human studies of wormwood and Crohns disease report no significant side effects.
 Still, check with your doctor first to be safe.

 Studies looking at thujone poisoning often involved giving people alcoholic beverages like absinth which contain thujone or wormwood oil.